RP355 #3.1 THE RAPTURE OCCURS AT THE SAME TIME AS THE FIRST RESURRECTION

 Both of these scriptures show the same order, tribulation first, then Jesus coming, and his elect being gathered, which is both the rapture and the first resurrection.
 No gospel writer alters this order, showing that the rapture comes after the tribulation.

 At the same time as the devil is bound, and cast into a bottomless pit for a thousand years (Revelation 20:1-3), the apostle John saw, "the souls of those who were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years ."
 (Revelation 20:4).
 These are obviously people who were killed during the tribulation, and had obtained the victory over the beast, but when did they resurrect?
 "This is the first resurrection."
 (Revelation 20:5), proving that the first resurrection cannot occur before the tribulation, otherwise theirs would have been the second resurrection.
 Thus it proves that the rapture cannot take place before the tribulation, because the first resurrection and the rapture occur at the same time (#3.11).
-Much rather this is the resurrection which occurs "at the last day" (See #3.13), at Jesus' second coming (#3.2), which will be after the tribulation as other sections show (See #3.4).
+Much rather this is the resurrection which occurs "at the last day" (See #3.13), at Jesus' second coming (#3.2), which will be after the tribulation.

 #3.13 The first resurrection occurs on the last day of this pre-millennial age